jazminvaleriano/RNAseq-differential-expression/README.md

 ## Step 5.
 Differential Expression
 Run statistic tests on the quantification to find differentially expressed genes at transcript and gene level This step was run locally on R studio.
+The input files can be found in this repository (R_sleuth input), or in the IBU cluster:

+ 	/data/users/jvaleriano/lncRNA/R_Sleuth_input

-	 Rscript scripts/11_Diff_Expression_Sleuth.R
+ Rscript: scripts/11_Diff_Expression_Sleuth.R

 ## Step 6.
 Integrative analysis
 Create a set of bed files from the merged assembly gtf file with the novel and annotated genes/transcripts